-How to Use Essential Oils for Soap Making + Usage Rates Chart
+How Much Essential Oil to Add to Soap Recipes + Usage Rates

-Detailed information on using essential oils for soap making.
-Includes information on what essential oils are, the allergens they may contain, maximum usage rates, and how much essential oil to add to soap recipes.
+How Much Essential Oil to Use in Soap Recipes: detailed information on using essential oils for soap making.
+Includes information on how much essential oil to add to soap recipes #soaprecipe #soapmaking #essentialoils

 Essential Oils for Soap Making + how much to use in a batch #lovelygreens #soapmaking #soaprecipe